 - PO Box rental

-- Accounting software & payment solution (i.e. FreshBooks)
+- Accounting software and payment solution (i.e. FreshBooks)

 - Checking / Savings Account Maintenance fees